Adebiyijohnson/Remwaste/README.md

 Run the test collection:newman run postman/remwastecollection.json

 **Github Actions**
+Create a github folder and a yml file add your script
 To Trigger the Tests
 Push any commit or open a pull request to the main branch.
 GitHub Actions will automatically:
 Install Node.js and project dependencies.